“HABIT, n. A shackle for the free.”

 McGregor has long complained that most fighters are too predictable.
 No different from rappers calling other rappers "basic," which means lacking in freshness and originality.
 It's why, before entering the UFC, he predicted he would take over the division and become a UFC world champion.
 To slay all the "basic" MCs.
 Similar to an investor or entrepreneur who sees patterns in the market that are ready to be exploited.

-Patterns of behavior are hard to change.
+In practical terms, we are the sum of our behaviors and patterns of behavior are hard to change.
 We get stuck in them.
 McGregor, recognizing this, often tells his opponents beforehand exactly what they will do and how he will counter.
 Yet even though he tells them about their habit, just as he did with Aldo, they generally do it anyway.
 How do you stop a habit you have practiced for over a decade?
 McGregor is not worried about giving away his game plan.
 He knows they will consider it more trash talk from a brash fighter and ignore it.
 Tell the truth to their face, and they will think you are lying.
 Their self-image is not of the predictable fighter McGregor is painting them out to be so they aren't likely to believe him.
 But that's human nature, we will ignore the things that do not paint us in a positive light.

 Even if McGregor's opponents did believe him, they may second guess themselves, considering it reverse psychology or mind games, and stick to what they've always done.
 McGregor believes he's stating a fact, but knows stating unpleasant facts will psyche his opponents out.
 They will lose confidence in new things and come out as expected.
 That's the thing about predictability, even if someone makes you aware of it, you may still act the same.
 This only further confirms the case for the predictability of human nature.
 In fact, you couldn't even claim anything about human nature unless it was predictable.
 Because if humans never predictably do it, how can you call it our nature?